-Textbook: Public Finance and Public Policy by Jonathan Gruber, 5th Edition (Worth Publishers).
+Textbook: John F. McDonald & Daniel P. McMillen: Urban Economics and Real Estate - Theory and Policy, 2nd edition, Wiley.
 The lectures will cover some material beyond the material covered in the textbook.
 Note that this additional material is required for the exams.